New Construction

 The Inspection Report

-After the inspection, we produce a computer generated report for the complete home inspection, which includes a detailed analysis of the home.
-Additional copies of the report can be faxed or emailed at no extra charge.
+After the inspection, we provide an online report for the complete home inspection, which includes a detailed analysis of the home.
+The inspector will send you an email with a link to a digital report the very same day.

 One Year Warranty Inspection